niksu/pax/examples/TCP/README.md

-# TCPuny: a C# implementation of TCP
+# TCPuny: a partial implementation of TCP in C#

 TCPuny exposes a Berkeley-style socket interface ([IBerkeleySocket.cs](IBerkeleySocket.cs)) for applications to send and receive